 Instead of offering your employees the bare minimum, you may choose to offer a rate of pay that is higher than the statutory requirement.

 This is ‘contractual’ because the length and amount offered should be set out in your employee’s contract of employment.
-While it’s up to you to decide how much to pay, it’s worth remembering that it can’t be lower than the statutory rate.
+Whilst it’s up to you to decide how much to pay, it’s worth remembering that it can’t be lower than the statutory rate.

-How much is paternity pay
+How much is paternity pay?

 As for how to calculate paternity pay, you can either calculate this manually or use the government website.